leahmariefernandez/Health-Application/README.md

 *Code Credit to HairSalon, Teller, andJsonSerializationDemo, and Alarm System*

 **Phase 4: Task 2:**

 Added symptom to List of Symptoms
 Added symptom to List of Symptoms
 Added symptom to List of Symptoms
-Symptoms have been analyzed
+Symptoms have been cleared

-Appointment has been booked
+**Phase 4: Task 3:**
-Vaccination Record has been recorded
+- I would make CovidTest and DoctorAppoimtment abstract classes that extend a common class